openhab/org.openhab.binding.zwave/doc/heltun/hezwthermfl2_0_0.md

 ### Parameter 52: Morning start time

 Morning start time
-Morning start time.
-Format: HHMM. e.g.08:00 should be sent as 0800
+<p&gtMorning start time. <br /&gtFormat: HHMM. e.g.08:00 should be sent as 0800</p&gt
 Values in the range 0 to 2359 may be set.

 The manufacturer defined default value is ```600```.